WordPress/test-handbook/get-setup-for-testing/email-testing.md

 ## Email Capture Methods for Different Testing Environments

-Depending on the testing environment, you can either use an Email Logger plugin that hooks into [wp_mail](https://developer.wordpress.org/reference/functions/wp_mail/) function or use a tool like [Mailpit](https://github.com/axllent/mailpit) to capture outgoing emails.
+Depending on the testing environment, you can either use an Email Logger plugin that hooks into the [wp_mail](https://developer.wordpress.org/reference/functions/wp_mail/) function or use a tool like [Mailpit](https://github.com/axllent/mailpit) to capture outgoing emails.

 ### 1. Using Email Logger Plugin